prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

     ![](../images1/dp-lab4-25.png)

-	*Transforming the data allows you to define what data will be available in your model.*
+    >**Note**: Transforming the data allows you to define what data will be available in your model.

 1. In the **Connection Settings** window, select the **DirectQuery (1)** option and click **OK (2)**.

     ![](../images1/dp-lab4-26.png)

-	*This decision is important.
+    >**Note**: This decision is important.
 DirectQuery is a storage mode.
 A model table that uses DirectQuery storage mode doesn't store data.
 So, when a Power BI report visual queries a DirectQuery table, Power BI sends a native query to the data source.
-This storage mode can be used for large data stores like Azure Synapse Analytics (because it could be impractical or uneconomic to import large data volumes) or when near real-time results are required.*
+This storage mode can be used for large data stores like Azure Synapse Analytics (because it could be impractical or uneconomic to import large data volumes) or when near real-time results are required.

 1. In the **Power Query Editor** window, in the **Queries** pane (located at the left), notice there is one query for each table you checked.

     ![](../images1/dp-lab4-27.png)

-	*You will now revise the definition of each query.
+    **Note**: You will now revise the definition of each query.
 Each query will become a model table when it's applied to the model.
-You will now rename the queries, so they're described in more friendly and concise ways, and apply transformations to deliver the columns required by the known reporting requirements.*
+You will now rename the queries, so they're described in more friendly and concise ways, and apply transformations to deliver the columns required by the known reporting requirements.

 1. Select the **DimDate** query.